 Companies Like LuLaRoe

-LuLaRoe requires a huge initial investment, which can be an intimidating prospect for anyone, especially for stay-at-home moms who have no other income.
+LuLaRoe requires a huge initial investment (up to $6,000), which can be an intimidating prospect for anyone, especially for stay-at-home moms who have no other income.
 If you’re wary of plunking down thousands of dollars for a start-up kit with no guarantee that you’ll get your money back, there are some companies similar to LuLaRoe that could be a better place to start.

 Stella & Dot